Frequently Asked Questions

 - Use the "Direct Delivery" feature (on the "Delivery" branch) to bypass the SMTP server altogether.

-- Your mail server could be suffering from a Reverse-NDR Attack.
-Our product Toriss solves this problem.
+- The mail server could be suffering from a Reverse-NDR Attack.

 Potential problems:

 - Make sure the DNS settings are correct.
-Use the "Test DNS Server" tool.
+Use the "Test DNS Servers" tool.

 - The "SMTP Timeout" setting (on the "SMTP" branch) should be at least 600 seconds.